CFT-approach to Rotating Field Lumps in Attractive Potential: Non-relativistic Limit and Conformal Symmetry

-Thus, $H=0$ is the only possible realization for static/stationary solutions of theory (\ref{NR lagrangian}) in $(2+1)$ dimensions.
+From the other side, these generators are conserved due to the symmetries of the model.
+Thus, $H=0$ is the only possible realization for static/stationary solutions of theory (\ref{NR lagrangian}) in $(2+1)$ dimensions (for more details see App.\ref{app. symmetry}).
 In other words, the properties of Q-tube solutions are independent of the dimensionful parameter $\mu$ due to unbroken dilatations and conformal symmetry.
-This analytical result is consistent with the numerical zeroing out of $(E-mQ)$ in the critical point $\omega=m$, which was obtained in section \ref{tube}.
+This analytical result is consistent with the numerical zeroing out of $(E-mQ)$ (see Fig.\ref{fig.2}) in the critical point $\omega=m$, which was obtained in section \ref{tube}.

 It was noted that the non-relativistic global $U(1)$ charge